OpenEvalProject/evals/manuscripts/elife-42591/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/42591/elife-42591-fig7-v2.jpg)

-**Figure 7.:** 2 buffer reveal subtle ribosome pauses that reflect known biology, pauses at polyproline motifs and at rare codons.(A) Heatmap of pause scores in two biological replicates harvested by direct freezing (L33 and L35).
+**Figure 7.:** (A) Heatmap of pause scores in two biological replicates harvested by direct freezing (L33 and L35).
 (B) Ranking of all tripeptide motifs by their pause scores with the motif occupying the A, P and E sites of the ribosome in library L35.
 (C) Sequence logo of the top 50 tripeptide motifs from 7B.
 (D) Spearman correlation between ribosome density at each codon and the inverse value of its codon-adaptation index (CAI), a measure of codon usage and optimality.
 The correlation was calculated for codons within the ribosome (E, P, and A-site codons) and two codons on either side.
 The E. coli data are from libraries L29 (filtered, MgCl2), L31 (filtered, Cm), and L33 (frozen, MgCl2) and the S. cerevisiae data are from SRR1049521 (Subtelny et al., 2014).

-## Filtration lowers the levels of aminoacylation of tRNASer and tRNAGly
+#### Filtration lowers the levels of aminoacylation of tRNASer and tRNAGly

 Why does rapid filtering lead to ribosome pausing?
 Given that Gly and Ser pauses occur in the ribosomal A site and reflect reduced decoding rates, we asked if filtration lowers the aminoacylation levels of tRNAs encoding Ser and Gly.
 We extracted total tRNA from cells collected by either filtration or direct freezing.
 As a control, a fraction of each tRNA sample was pre-treated with mild base to deacylate all the tRNAs.
 We used periodate oxidation and β-elimination to distinguish between charged and uncharged tRNAs in these four samples.
 As uncharged tRNAs are selectively oxidized by periodate, after β-elimination they end up one nt shorter then charged tRNAs, allowing us to resolve the two species by PAGE and northern blotting using tRNA-specific probes.
 For the filtered sample, most of the tRNASer is uncharged, similar to the pre-treated, deacylated control, whereas in the direct-freeze sample, most of the tRNASer is aminoacylated and therefore one nt longer.
 These data show that filtering reduces the level of aminoacylation of tRNASer.
 A similar effect, albeit more modest, is observed for tRNAGly; perhaps half of the tRNAGly is uncharged in the filtered sample while it is fully charged in the direct-freeze sample.
 The higher fraction of charged tRNAGly (compared to tRNASer) is consistent with the observation that Gly pauses are generally weaker than Ser pauses in the ribosome profiling data.
 Importantly, filtration did not have a discernible impact on the charging levels of a control tRNA, tRNALeu, as expected, given that pauses were not observed at Leu codons.
 Together, these northern blots provide a clear explanation for the origins of pausing at Ser and Gly revealed in the ribosome profiling data; in cells harvested by filtration, there is a reduction in the aminoacylation levels of tRNASer and tRNAGly.

-## The pausing landscape in samples prepared by direct freezing reflects real biology
+#### The pausing landscape in samples prepared by direct freezing reflects real biology

 Compared to centrifugation and filtration, the direct freezing method that we have developed yields libraries with a dramatically different translational pausing landscape.
 Without the strong pauses at Gly and Ser codons that are induced by Cm in the E site or by filtering in the A site, we now are able to see generally weak pauses at Pro, Asp, and Gly codons (Figure 7A, L33 and L35).
 Pro exhibits the most significant pausing in all three of the ribosomal tRNA-binding sites (A, P, and E).
 Pro is well known to inhibit peptidyl transfer when found at the last two residues in nascent polypeptides (corresponding to the pauses at the E and P site codons) (Doerfel et al., 2013; Tanner et al., 2009; Wohlgemuth et al., 2008; Woolstenhulme et al., 2013).
 Pro also is a poor peptidyl acceptor, likely explaining the pause in the A site as well (Pavlov et al., 2009).
 Looking at all three codons in the E, P, and A sites together, we found that the tripeptides with the highest pause scores contained permutations of Asp, Gly, and Pro (e.g. DPG, PGG, PPG, Figure 7B); a sequence logo in Figure 7C showing the information content in the top 50 motifs reveals enrichment of these amino acids in all three sites.
 The fact that these pauses reflect known limitations of the translational machinery at Pro codons suggests that we are at last looking at an in vivo pausing landscape that is no longer masked by artifacts of the profiling method.